DangerousWizardry/rtd-demo-documentation/docs/source/explore.rst

 The first tab is used to explore the list of all recorded events in MIMIC-IV database associated with their relative count.

-.. _parameters_explore:
+.. _parametersexplore:

 .. figure:: assets/parameters_explore.png
       :width: 100%
       :class: no-scaled-link

       First page of the parameters list, user can search by label and order by event count

-You can search any event in the database and see if it's efficiently populated in MIMIC or at least find a proxy that could meet your needs (:numref:`parameters_explore`).
+You can search any event in the database and see if it's efficiently populated in MIMIC or at least find a proxy that could meet your needs :numref:`Title <parametersexplore>`.
 In fact a lots of events/patient data are redundant or splitted in several item and that's the main purpose of this first tab, see how the data is divided in the database.

 Discover a patient card (Patient Explorer)
 ******************************************